dotnet-websharper/docs/WS4UpdateGuide.md

 Macros and generators also gained new features, they get more info as input and has more options for output.
 Full API documentation will be available later.

+Type inference changes which were at some point introduced `FSharp.Compiler.Service` can be breaking.
+We have changed WIG Generic helper operators which can be used to construct generic types and members to have different character lengts based on arity: for example use `Generic -- fun t1 t2 -> ...` instead of just `Generic - fun t1 t2 -> ...`

+`MacroResult.MacroNeedsResolvedTypeArg` now needs the offending type parameter as a field.
+You can decide if a type is a type parameter of any kind by using the new `IsParameter` property.

 ### Macros relying on type information

 Some built-in macros like the client-side JSON serialization relies on compile-time type information to generate JavaScript code.